PO BOX 146

 Djiniyini Gondarra and Richard Trudgen discuss social distancing, physical distancing meaning.
 Djiniyini teaches the traditional Yolŋu law for social distancing

-Djiniyini Gondarra, Dr Kerry Mills and Richard Trudgen continue the conversation about how the virus can be floating in little droplets of mucus in the air.
+Richard Trudgen and Djiniyini Gondarra are joined by Dr Kerry Mills to continue the conversation about how coronavirus can be floating in little droplets of mucus in the air.
 Djiniyini asks, “How do these viruses enter the body”?